hyungjin-chung/blog-test/content/event/neurips2022/index.md

 #   postcode: '94305'
 #   country: United States

 summary: Paper on using manifold constraints to achieve state-of-the-art performance on using diffusion models for linear inverse problems is accepted to NeurIPS 2022.
+Another paper on generalized diffusion process is accepted to NeurIPS 2022 SBM Workshop.
 abstract: Paper titled "Improving Diffusion Models for Inverse Problems using Manifold Constraints" is accepted to NeurIPS 2022.
 We propose a geometric view of diffusion models, and use this view to dramatically improve the performance of diffusion models in linear inverse problem solving.
+Paper titled "Progressive deblurring of diffusion models for coarse-to-fine image synthesis" is accepted to NeurIPS 2022 SBM workshop.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.